-According to the American Orthopaedic Foot and Ankle Society, ankle fusion and total ankle replacement are both effective for treating ankle pain caused by arthritis.
+According to the American Orthopaedic Foot and Ankle Society, ankle fusion and total ankle replacement are for treating ankle pain caused by arthritis.
 However, these surgeries are not interchangeable.

 'It's a process similar to a hip or knee replacement,' Dr. McEneaney says.
 In short, the damaged bone and cartilage are replaced with an artificial joint, allowing for more stability and less pain.
 In fact, ankle replacement is known to relieve pain and preserve more mobility than fusion.